ucancallmealicia/vagrant-archivesspace/README.md

 # The gory details

 This will install Archivesspace 1.4.2 in a Virtualbox VM running Centos 6.7 and mysql.
-The passwords for the mysql _root_ and _as_ users have been set to "vagrant".
+The passwords for the mysql "root" and "as" users have been set to "vagrant".

 The archivesspace ports have been mapped in the following way,